How to serve a statutory demand

 - giving it to the individual who owes you money (you should try all their known addresses)

-- leaving it at the registered office of the company or partnership that owes money (or the main place of business if they don’t have a registered office)
+- leaving it at the registered office of the company or partnership that owes money (or the main place of business if they do not have a registered office)

 - giving it to the company’s director, company secretary, manager or principal officer

 - get a ‘process server’ to serve it for you (a solicitor can arrange this)

-You can only send it by registered post or put it through a letterbox if it can’t be delivered in person.
+You can only send it by registered post or put it through a letterbox if it cannot be delivered in person.

 - the time and date you served the statutory demand, for example a postage receipt or confirmation from your process server

 If your demand is ignored